cejdan/sarc-predictions/README.md

 ## Predicting sarcoidosis disease incidence using single nucleotide polymorphisms and supervised machine learning

 ### Nicholas Cejda

-#### April 27, 2021
+#### 26-Apr-2021

-This is the repository for all code used in the thesis project "Predicting sarcoidosis disease incidence using single nucleotide polymorphisms and supervised machine learning" by Nicholas Cejda.
+This is the repository for all code used in the thesis project "Predicting sarcoidosis disease incidence using single nucleotide polymorphisms and supervised machine learning" by Nicholas Cejda,

-### Full Text
+### Full Manuscript Text

 https://hdl.handle.net/11244/329534